Doctor insights on:

 Edges Of My Retainer Are A Bit Sharp Can I File Them

 Is it possible for my retainer to make my tooth loose...?
 To the point that they fall out.
-Right now they're just a little bit loose, nothing outragou
+Right now they're just a little loose, nothing outragou

-Yes and no: Are referring to a "retainer" (which is really a removable appliance) that is actually used to move teeth: slightly loose? yes, that's how teeth are moved.
-To the point of falling out? no, unless there is some other serious problem as severe periodontal disease.
-Real retainers just keep teeth fixed in place after Orthodontic treatment! can cause slight soreness if not worn all the time or adj need ...Read more
+Yes and no: Are referring to a "retainer" (which is really a removable appliance) that is actually used to move teeth: slightly loose?
+Yes, that's how teeth are moved.
+To the point of falling out?
+No, unless there is some other serious problem as severe periodontal disease.
+Real retainers just keep teeth fixed in place after Orthodontic treatment!
+Can cause slight soreness if not worn all the time or adj need ...Read more

 One of my teeth has shifted back a bit after I got my braces off, which is about 2 weeks ago.
 Will wearing my retainer that still fits move it back?

 ARGH!!!!!!!!!!: Don't do it.
-Retainers are custom made and finely honed.
+Retainers are custom-made and finely honed.
 If you have a problem with your retainer, call your orthodontist immediately for an adjustment appointment.
 Take advantage of his/her 10+ years of training.
 The orthodontist knows what to do and the most efficient way to do it.
 If you try to do this yourself you can do irreparable damage to the retainer, your occlusion, or both. ...Read more

 My clear plastic mouth retainers haven't been washed in 3 days, I opened the container to find bits of green and yellow bacteria.
 How do I clean them?

 Gross: First pet retainers and case into 1 part liquid bleach, 3 parts water, for 1 hour.
 Carefully rinse thoroughly with water.
 Then cover with room temperature water and drop in a Poldent or Efferdent tablet.
 Let soak for 20 minutes.
 Rinse and put into your mouth.
 Then gently brush 2x/day w toothbrush, and 1x/day use a denture cleaner tablet, and be sure to wear EXACTLY as directed. ...Read more

 See Orthodontist NOW: Assuming no damage to retainers, missing time in retainers can allow teeth to shift.
 If retainers damaged can cause teeth to shift.
 Not wearing retainers can allow further destabilization.
 Before things get worse see your orthodontic specialist for evaluation, retainer adjustment, or whatever may be necessary. ...Read more

 - Talk to a doctor online

 - My tonsils are swollen and have a bit of white stuff on them